 12. Grab a Meal at Mama’s Fish House

-Mama’s Fish House might be the most iconic restaurant in all of Hawai’i.
-The restaurant is located on Maui’s north shore, just a few minutes away from Ho’okipa Beach Park in the town of Paia.
+Mama’s Fish House might be the most iconic restaurant in Hawai’i.
+The restaurant is located on Maui’s north shore, just a few minutes from Ho’okipa Beach Park in Paia.

-As its name suggests, the renowned restaurant is known for its impressive seafood menu and an assortment of local favorites like ahi poke and Pulehu short ribs.
+As its name suggests, the renowned restaurant is known for its impressive seafood menu and local favorites like ahi poke and Pulehu short ribs.
 The menu changes regularly, with new specials added every day.

 Try the mouth-watering seared octopus, freshly caught off the coast of Maui.
 I’d also recommend the lilikoi (passion fruit) crème brulée!
 It’s exquisite and perfectly adds a light fruity flavor to the classic dessert.